AJohnstone2007/referenceImplementation/README.md

 # referenceImplementation
 This is a reference implementation of GLL and its variants written by Adrian Johnstone and tested by Elizabeth Scott who are the authors of the GLL algorithm

-Our goals are (a) to provide a 'programmar friendly' route into GLL and (b) to provide a baseline for principled performance testing of GLL implementations
+Our goals are (a) to provide a 'programmer friendly' route into GLL and (b) to provide a baseline for principled performance testing of GLL implementations

 The initial version of this project was presented at the Software Language Engineering 2023 conference near Lisbon.
 You can read the associated paper [here](https://pure.royalholloway.ac.uk/en/publications/a-reference-gll-implementation)